Tvanderb/AFK-RPC/README.md

 ## API Documentation

 In these examples I will use the host ``localhost:3000``.
-Just remember, change this to whatever hostname is right for your setup.
+Just remember, change this to whatever hostname is right for your setup. (by the way, these requests are all get to allow integration with things like Siri Shortcuts)

 <br />